HilitSegev/FlightSimulator/README.md

 ![flyandtrain](https://user-images.githubusercontent.com/73164258/114630490-63b08280-9cc3-11eb-8421-25e9b13e92f3.png)

-After uploading the CSV file, when you're ready to fly- fasten your seatbelts and click the PLAY buttom on the playback bar:
+After uploading the CSV file, when you're ready to fly- fasten your seatbelts and click the PLAY button on the playback bar:
 ![Play](https://user-images.githubusercontent.com/73164258/114630923-48924280-9cc4-11eb-86a3-dafe1ba88686.png)

 ### Controlling the flight investigation